pombredanne/centidb/docs/index.rst

     coll.put({"name": "Alfred" }, packer=centidb.ZLIB_PACKER)

-A batch compression mode is also supported, where a configurable set of keys first have their values combined before being passed through a packer.
-The resulting stream is saved as a single record using a special key that still allows centidb to efficiently locate children.

-The main restriction is that batches cannot violate the ordering of the storage engine, meaning only contiguous key ranges can be compressed.
-Inserting a record will cause any existing batch covering that range to be split until further batching calls are made.
+Batch compression is supported by way of `Collection.batch()`: this is where a record range has its values combined before passing through the compressor.
+The resulting stream is saved using a special key that still permits efficient child lookup.
+The main restriction is that batches cannot violate the key ordering, meaning only contiguous ranges may be combined.
+Calls to `put()` will cause any overlapping batch to be split as part of the operation.

 Since it is designed for archival, it is expected that records within a batch will not be written often.
 They must also already exist in the store before batching can occur, although this restriction may be removed in future.

-Batching works by way of the `Collection.batch()` method described later.

 Common Parameters